Selvayen/autolab/README.md

 # Detection Lab

 ## Purpose
-This lab has been designed with defenders in mind.
-Its primary purpose is to allow the user to quickly build a Windows domain that comes pre-loaded with security tooling and some best practices when it comes to system logging configurations.
+This lab was originally designed for a defender's lab, however, this has become a project for me to build out an Active Directory environment that can be used by penetration testers to test exploits and practice their skills.
+Its primary purpose is to allow the user to quickly build a Windows domain environment that comes fully configured.
 It can easily be modified to fit most needs or expanded to include additional hosts.

-NOTE: This lab has not been hardened in any way and runs with default vagrant credentials.
-Please do not connect or bridge it to any networks you care about.
-This lab is deliberately designed to be insecure; the primary purpose of it is to provide visibility and introspection into each host.
+NOTE: As with any testing lab boxes, please do not connect or bridge it to any networks you care about.
 ---

-## Building DetectionLab from Scratch
+## Building AutoLab

 1. `cd` to the Packer directory and build the Windows 10 and Windows Server 2016 boxes using the commands below.
 Each build will take about 1 hour.